-The Lamborghini Egoista is an intentionally extreme and unusual vehicle with absolutely unique characteristics, created by the Volkswagen Group design team – Alessandro Dambrosio responsible for the exterior and Stefan Sielaff for the interior, in particular.
+The 2013 Lamborghini Egoista Concept is both unusual and extreme.
+Its unique characteristics were created by the Volkswagen Group design team: Alessandro Dambrosio on the exterior and Stefan Sielaff in the interior.

 For the exterior, Dambrosio used the fundamental aspects of architecture and special materials.
 The architecture is characterized as highly muscular, which seems appropriate for a brand with a strong history of naming individual models after famous bulls.
 Speaking of which, the bodywork is dominated by the stylized profile of a bull preparing to charge with its horns lowered along the sides.

 On a practical front, the upper part of the 2013 Lamborghini Egoista Concept is distinguished by flaps that are part of the profile of the bodywork that are responsive as needed to driving conditions.
 Two flaps in the rear kick in at high speeds for stability enhancements.
 More flaps serve as cooling appendages for air flow to the muscular V10 engine.

 According to De Silva, the interior of the 2013 Lamborghini Egoista Concept is designed for a singular person, which is a big step away from Lamborghini’s typical two-seat coupes.
 He described it as designed purely for hyper-sophisticated people who want only the most extreme and special things in the world.